atlassian-archive/dataschool/dataschool/_chapters/data-governance/introduction-to-modern-data-governance.md

 ![](https://lh3.googleusercontent.com/vG0lYBnPTtL9BCt4qn1lhoBvYvAWRAw21_R9C-U5Lu-q_5tmPzIBfdcuA2MGXF7CyX9VFM1OTKJp4rLoSCNJDuNHQpceM_CcihX1LefCw2tovbrhHtmQkYbZr56UEJctIBva9QbT)

-Each vertical stage in the above diagram is a valid stack to operate from, depending on your resources, size, and the importance of data within your organization.
+Each vertical stage in the above diagram is a valid stack to operate from, depending on your resources, size, important and needs of data within your organization.

-As a company grows their data needs expand, it will be incredibly valuable—and perhaps pivotal—to advance all the way through to the Mart stage.
+As a growing company's data needs expand, it will be incredibly valuable — and perhaps pivotal — to advance all the way through each of these stages to the Mart stage.

 Let’s dive into a deeper explanation of each stage: